Tunisia entry requirements for Zambia passport holders

 Contact the nearest Tunisian embassy or consulate

-Find the embassy or consulate responsible for your region.
-In Zambia, that's the Tunisian Embassy in Pretoria, South Africa, or you may need to apply by mail.
-Call or email first to confirm current procedures and appointment requirements.
+Find the Tunisian embassy or consulate responsible for Zambia.
+In many cases, this is the embassy in Pretoria, South Africa, or you may need to use a consulate in a neighboring country.
+Call or email them to confirm the exact visa requirements, fees, and appointment process.

 2

-Gather all required documents: valid passport, completed application form, photos, flight itinerary, accommodation proof, and any additional items the embassy requests.
-Make photocopies of everything.
+Gather your passport, completed application form, photos, flight itinerary, hotel bookings, bank statements, and any other documents the embassy requests.
+Make photocopies of everything for your records.

 3